micha37-martins/home_assistant_containerized/README.md

   the docker-compose.yaml.
 - The setting for zigbee2mqtt can be set in the docker-compose.yaml as env vars
 - TODO: evaluate if empty config have to be created

+## TODO
+- zigbee2mqtt frontend
+frontend:
+  port: 8080
+  host: 10.0.24.9
+You should also add the following to the end so a network key is generated:

+advanced:
+  network_key: GENERATE